Top view, photogrammetry, Sivert at Pärlan in Hamrånge 2018

 The Ultimate Empathy Machine

-Curating information through conversation, music as a tool to awaken memory, photogrammetry and digital manufacturing.
-We drew on the table cloth and ate homemade carrot cake.
+Curating information through conversation while using music as a tool to awaken memory, photogrammetry and digital manufacturing.
+We drew on the table cloth and shared a homemade carrot cake.
 This is a sample of an individual investigation taking place after weeks of class discussions and workshops.
-Location: Konstfack, or University College of Arts, Crafts and Design/ Pärlan, Hamgånge.
 Teachers: Sergio Montero Bravo, Pernilla Glaser.
-In collaboration with FoajeX, Gävle.
+In collaboration with FoajeX and Pärlan.